15 Grant Application Mistakes That Get You Rejected (And How to Avoid Them)

 6 Vague, Unmeasurable Objectives

 "Increase sales" or "improve efficiency" tells reviewers nothing.
-Without specific metrics, they can't evaluate your project or measure success.
+CanExport SMEs documents "vague project plan without specific activities, named events, or measurable outcomes" as a rejection cause.
+Without specific metrics, reviewers can't evaluate your project or measure success.

 Fix: Use SMART objectives: "Increase export revenue from $200K to $500K within 24 months by entering 3 new European markets."
 Numbers, timelines, specifics.